Faster Adaptive Optimization via Expected Gradient Outer Product Reparameterization: Kronecker Product Constraints in SOAP/Shampoo

-In this section, we compare the reparameterization method proposed in Algorithm~\ref{alg:meta-algorithm-block} with SOAP and GaLore, two related methods that involve optimizing with Adam under change-of-basis \cite{vyas2024soap, zhao2024galore, maes2024understanding}.
-To facilitate this discussion, we begin by instantiating an example of EGOP reparameterization for an objective whose parameters can be viewed as matrices, as this highlights some of the conceptual differences between the methods.
+In this section, we provide a detailed comparison of the change of basis employed by EGOP reparameterization and those performed by SOAP and Shmpoo \cite{vyas2024soap, gupta2018shampoo}.
+We instantiate an example of EGOP reparameterization for an objective whose parameters can be viewed as matrices, as this highlights some of the conceptual differences between the methods.

 In many key applications of adaptive algorithms, including training neural networks, the parameters over which optimization occurs are matrix-valued.
 As a simple illustration, consider optimizing a single-layer linear fully-connected network.
 Let $\nin$ denote the number of input features to the layer, and $\nout$ denote the number of output features.
 This network then has $\nin\cdot\nout$ parameters, which can be expressed either as a vector, $\theta\in \R^{\nin\nout}$, or as a matrix, denoted $\mat(\theta)\in\R^{\nin\times \nout}$.